Skip to content

 getAll<T>(options?: T): Promise<T extends HasPaginationOptions<T> ?
 PaginatedResponse<JobGetResponse> : NonPaginatedResponse<JobGetResponse>>

-Gets all jobs across folders with optional filtering
+Gets all jobs across folders with optional filtering and pagination.

 Type Parameters